List of endangered animals, with pictures and links to further information.

 Galápagos Sea Lion

-Galápagos sea lions are found on the Galápagos islands.
-There are around 20,000-50,000 Galápagos sea lions, which may seem alot, until you realise that more people go to an average premier league football game than there are Galápagos sea lions living in the wild.
+Galápagos sea lions live on the coast of the Galápagos islands.
+There are between 20,000 and 50,000 Galápagos sea lions in the wild.
+This may seem like a large number, until you realise that there are more people in the crowd of an average premier league football game than there are Galápagos sea lions in the whole world.

 Ganges River Dolphin

 Ganges river dolphins are freshwater dolphins found in the Ganges and Brahmaputra rivers in Balngladesh, India and Nepal.
 These curious animals are virtually blind, and swim on their sides.

 Giant pandas are bears that live in the forests of China.
 They live on bamboo.
 There are only around 3,000 giant pandas living in the wild today.

 - Find out more about pandas here: Panda Facts.